timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 12-TRADE ACT OF 1974/SUBCHAPTER II-RELIEF FROM INJURY CAUSED BY IMPORT COMPETITION/Part 2-Adjustment Assistance for Workers/subpart b-program benefits/Division II-Training, Other Employment Services, and Allowances.md

   * (F) any training program (other than a training program described in paragraph (7)) for which all, or any portion, of the costs of training the worker are paid—

-    * (i) under any Federal or State program other than this chapter, or
+    * (i) under any Federal or State program other than this part, or

     * (ii) from any source other than this section,